LedgityLabs/LDY-token/README.md

-# LTY-token
+# LDY-token

-The $LTY is the utility and governance token of the whole Ledgity ecosystem.
+The $LDY is the utility and governance token of the whole Ledgity ecosystem.
 This repo holds its contract source code.

 This token is currently used in the following projects: